 Under the frontal 720P FPV camera is located the micro SD card slot.
-In my opinion it is too exposed during crashes and a side location would be more safe.
+In my opinion, it is too exposed during crashes and a side location would be safer.

 XK X252 review – Transmitter

-The included XK X7 transmitter looks very professional and almost identical with the one that the XK X380 quadcopter has.
-It features precise control sticks and can store customized settings for up to 10 different aircrafts (quadcopter, drones, airplanes and helis).
+The included XK X7 transmitter looks very professional and almost identical to the one that the XK X380 quadcopter has.
+It features precise control sticks and can store customized settings for up to 10 different aircraft (quadcopter, drones, airplanes, and helis).

-By long pressing simultaneously the “MODE” and “BACK” buttons can be accessed the RC’s settings menu.
+By long-pressing simultaneously the “MODE” and “BACK” buttons can be accessed in the RC’s settings menu.

-Through the left shoulder switches can be set the desired flight mode.
-While the upper switch allows to activate the 3D mode, the lower one toggle between 6G and 3G modes.
-In case of emergency, you can stop the motors using the “TH Hold” switch.
+Through the left shoulder, switches can be set to the desired flight mode.
+While the upper switch allows activating the 3D mode, the lower one toggle between 6G and 3G modes.
+In case of an emergency, you can stop the motors using the “TH Hold” switch.

 The red push-button allows to start/stop video recording.

 In case the quad starts to behave abnormally, you cant try to re-calibrate the gyro by pushing both control sticks to the lowest right position (works only for 6G – stable mode).